lisafast/lacnotredame/content/_index.md

 <img src="/assets/img/lake-assoc-photo.jpg" class="img-fluid py-3" alt="view of still water of lake says Preserve and protect the quality of the lakes and watershed to ensure their continued use and enjoyment by all with title Lac Notre-Dame and Usher Lake Association" />
 </div>

+## Join us for our Annual meeting - Saturday August 24th 2019
+Rupert Hall - 24 Chemin Shouldice - 10:00 am til 11:30 am.

 ## Canada Goose Action Plan

-At our meeting in August 2018, we shared concerns about the growing flock of Canada Geese on the lake.
-In addition to their mess on our docks and rafts, geese can introduce e-coli into the water.
-Here's what we will do:
+An email to all members and previous members went out April 24th from info@lacnotredame.org.
+It outlined our Goose Action Plan:

-* We will prepare and deliver a handout focused on naturalizing your shore line.
+* We will prepare and deliver a handout focused on preventing the geese from getting onto your shore, and on naturalizing your shore line.
 Natural shorelines with tall grass, trees and shrubs prevent the geese from feeding on your lawn (if you have one), and also protect the lake from erosion and run-off.
-* The geese will return to nest when the snow and ice go out.
-If you see them on a neighbour's property or your own, you could try to scare them away or prevent the hatch.
+* The geese are back - family of 4 adults and 5 goslings are present.
+Our many attempts to find nests & prevent the hatch in May failed - tricky to find them in the swamp.
-* Contact us by email at info@lacnotredame.org if you want help with the nests or geese on your property.
+* Contact us by email at info@lacnotredame.org if you want help with the geese on your property.
+A number of lake owners are having some prevention success.
 * See [Environment Canada's Handbook on Managing Geese](https://www.canada.ca/en/environment-climate-change/services/migratory-bird-conservation/publications/handbook-managing-cackling-geese-southern/chapter-3.html#_toc07010201) for ideas on scaring, preventing the hatch, and fences.

 ## [Water testing results](/water/qualityreports/)

 The Association tests samples of water from the Lakes for phosphorus, nitrogen and E-coli on a regular basis.
-Volunteer and Lake Association member Carol Doré has collected samples for testing for over 10 years.
+Volunteer and Lake Association member Carole Doré has collected samples for testing for over 10 years.
 Say Thank You when you see her!

-***2018 Update:***  August 13th water chemistry tests showed high e-coli in one sample at location 6 and at Usher inlets.
-E-coli results were back to normal a few days later when a new set of samples were tested from a range of points around location 6 in front of Generations & Symons.
-Nitrogen and phosphate levels are normal.
-Water clarity tests show a return to our more usual clarity levels of above 5.0 metres.

-Very low levels of Eurasian Milfoil in the lake in early August, and by mid-August, the area marked by buoys has almost no milfoil at all - native plants have re-established themselves there.
+***2019:***  Water testing will take place in early August.
+Water levels are very high - please keep motor boats far from shore to reduce erosion and damage to docks.

 * [See recent reports and all water data back to 2005](/water/qualityreports/) and a 2014 study of the Lake ecosystem by ABV-7
 * [Map of lake with water testing locations](/map/maps/)